Why are Bengal Tigers Endangered?

 How does industrialization affect Bengal tigers?

 Today, the tigers' habitat range is 20 times smaller than what it was at the start of the 20th century.
-Between the forties and the eighties, 3 of the 8 tiger subspecies had already disappeared – the Caspian, Bali and Java tiger did not survive hunting, poaching, and deforestation.
+Between the 1940s and the 1980s, 3 of the 8 tiger subspecies had already disappeared – the Caspian, Bali and Java tiger did not survive hunting, poaching, and deforestation.

 How has the Bengal tiger population declined?